utdata/icj-class/js/js-in-class-flow.md

 ### Return if true

 Now let's update our true statement to build the name we want.
-We need to do several things:
+Let's outline the logic of what we need to do:

 1. Add a period to the end of our `middleName` variable.
 2. Create a fullName that is the combination of the other names.